TimJentzsch/rust_ice_detector/README.md

   env:
       RUSTC_FORCE_INCREMENTAL: 1

+# The number of commits to compile for each repository
+commit_count: 500
+# The number of commits to compile before displaying a progress-update
+commit_batch_size: 20

 # The repositories that should be tested
 # They need to be GitHub SSH URLs for now
 repositories: